germanattanasio/movieapp-dialog/README.md

 4. Configure the server with the default settings.
 5. In the **Available** list in the **Add and Remove** dialog, select the *movieapp-dialog* project, and click **Add >**.
 The project is added to the runtime configuration for the server in the **Configured** list.
 6. Click **Finish**.
-7. Copy the *server.env* file which was edited previously from *movieapp-dialog/src/it/resources/server.env* to the root folder of the newly defined server (i.e. *wlp/usr/defaultserver/server.env*).
+7. Copy the `server.env` file which was edited previously from `movieapp-dialog/src/it/resources/server.env` to the root folder of the newly defined server, `wlp/usr/defaultserver/server.env`.
 8. Start the new server, and open [http://localhost:serverPort/watson-movieapp-dialog/dist/index.html#/](http://localhost:serverPort/watson-movieapp-dialog/dist/index.html#/) in your favorite browser, where yourAppName is the specific name of your app.
 9. Chat with What's in Theaters!